mui/mui-x/docs/data/date-pickers/digital-clock/digital-clock.md

 You can customize the enabled views using the `views` prop.
 Views will appear in the order they're included in the `views` array.

-The `DigitalClock` component is built to work only with `hours` view, providing it with any more views will have no effect as the prop value will be ignored.

 {{"demo": "DigitalClockViews.js"}}

 ## 12h/24h format